 Suggested searches

-The Intellectual Property Office of Singapore (IPOS) has a new pilot program.
-Are recent delays at IPOS attributed to waiving the extension fees?
+The Intellectual Property Office of Singapore (IPOS) has a new pilot program waiving extension fees.
+Can this be attributable to recent examination delays at IPOS?

 Published